 Save the ABC & SBS

-Democracy requires strong and diverse public media, but instead of protecting our ABC & SBS, they are under assault from from the twin threats of funding cuts and political interference.
-Changes to media ownership laws have also undermined the strength of our journalism, allowing power to concentrate in the hands of a few, with the health of our democracy at stake.
+Democracy requires a strong and diverse public media, but instead of protecting our ABC & SBS, they are under assault from the twin threats of funding cuts and political interference.
+Changes to media ownership laws have further undermined the strength of our journalism, allowing power to concentrate in the hands of a few and weakening our democracy in the process.

 Ensuring ABC & SBS Funding

 The ABC has been cut by more than 1,000 jobs and more than $300 million since Tony Abbott went to the 2013 election promising no cuts to the ABC.
 The Greens will restore every dollar cut from the ABC’s budget by the Abbott-Turnbull-Morrison Government since 2013, and we’ll grow the ABC’s funding year-on-year to account for those years of chronic underfunding.
 This represents an investment of $1.2 billion over the decade.